 Non-Qualified Deferred Compensation Plan.
 We offer a Non-Qualified Deferred Compensation Plan, which we refer to as the "Deferred Compensation Plan," to certain highly compensated employees based in the United States, including our NEOs.
 Under the Deferred Compensation Plan, a participant may defer up to 50% of base salary and up to 100% of any bonus.
 The eligible NEOs participate in the Deferred Compensation Plan on the same terms as our other eligible, participating employees.
-During fiscal 2022, all of our NEOs participated in the Deferred Compensation Plan (although Michelle M. Kelly, who is an employee of our Lilly Pulitzer operating group, first became eligible to participate in the plan upon Lilly Pulitzer's addition to the plan starting in calendar year 2023).
+During fiscal 2023, all of our NEOs participated in the Deferred Compensation Plan.

 All deferral elections are irrevocable except in the case of a qualifying hardship.
-In respect of calendar year 2022, we made a contribution to each participant's account of (1) 4% of the amount that a participant's compensation during the calendar year exceeded the IRS' 401(k) compensation limit for the calendar year (which for calendar year 2022 was \$305,000), and (2) 4% of any compensation that is excluded from receiving a company match in our tax-qualified 401(k) retirement savings plan due to participation in the Deferred Compensation Plan, provided in each case that the participant elects under the Deferred Compensation Plan to defer at least 1% of his or her base salary for the year.
-Company contributions for each NEO during fiscal 2022 under our Deferred Compensation Plan are included in the table below under "-Compensation Tables-Summary Compensation Table for Fiscal 2022."
+In respect of calendar year 2023, we made a contribution to each participating NEO's account of 5% of the amount that such NEO's compensation during the calendar year exceeded the IRS' 401(k) compensation limit for the calendar year (which for calendar year 2023 was \$330,000), provided that the NEO elects under the Deferred Compensation Plan to defer at least 1% of his or her base salary for the year.
+Company contributions for each NEO during fiscal 2023 under our Deferred Compensation Plan are included in the table below under "-Compensation Tables- Summary Compensation Table for Fiscal 2023."